University of Illinois Graduate College - Graduate College MASTER'S Fellowship, Round 1

 Fellows must be registered during the terms in which they receive the award (and this includes being registered for at least four weeks during the summer).

 Concurrent assistantship support of up to 50% or supplemental fellowship support is permissible.
+Employment (through an assistantship or through other on-campus or off-campus employment sources) of 51% or higher is not permissible.

 Selection Criteria: The Fellowship Board will conduct a holistic assessment of the nominee's academic record, achievements, and promise of scholarly success.
 Evaluation of academic performance will be made in the context of cultural background and previous academic opportunity.
 Evaluation criteria include undergraduate grade-point average, quality of undergraduate preparation, letters of recommendation, and the nominee's personal statement.
 If the department requires and uses the GRE in its evaluation of candidates, the Fellowship Board will do likewise and take the applicant’s GRE scores into account.
 Otherwise, the Board will not take GRE scores into account.
 Slate allows departments to check whether or not they want the Fellowship Board to take the applicant’s GRE scores into account.
 Performance in graduate work is also evaluated for those nominees who have taken graduate courses.
 Critical to the evaluation is also the department’s Nomination Statement, through which the nominating official (either the Director of Graduate Study or the Executive Officer) explains why the department considers the applicant worthy of a Graduate College Fellowship.